boonyong6/how-linux-works/README.md

 /proc | Provides **system statistics** through a brows-able directory-and-file interface.
 It contains **process information**.
 /run | Contains **runtime data** specific to the system, including certain process IDs, socket files, status records, and, in many cases, system logging.
 A temporary filesystem (**tmpfs**) mounted at boot time.
 /sys | Similar to /proc in that it provides a **device and system interface**.
 /sbin | Contains **executables related to system management**.
-Regular users usually don’t have /sbin components in their command path.
+Regular users usually don't have /sbin components in their command path.
-/tmp | A storage area for **smaller**, temporary files that you don’t care much about.
+/tmp | A storage area for **smaller**, temporary files that you don't care much about.
 /usr | Has no user files.
 Many of the directories in /usr are the same as those in the root directory.
 (In the past, it was to keep space requirements low for the root.)
 /var | Programs record information that can **change over time**.
 System logging, caches, and other files that system programs create and manage are here.